English name: Little File Snake (aka: “Little Wart Snake”, “Marine File Snake”, “Banded File Snake”)

-Contribution to the ecosystem: The Little File Snake helps to control fish populations.
-Smaller juveniles provide food for monitors, large fish, and wading birds.
+Place in the ecosystem: The Little File Snake feeds on fish.
+Smaller juveniles are eaten by monitors, large fish, and wading birds.

 Conservation status and threats: Is common and widespread.
 Some are collected for the pet trade, for food, or for their skins, but this does not appear to be a threat to their populations.
 Many are killed accidentally by netting operations in shallow ocean water, but at this point the incidental take appears to be sustainable.